 The simplest WLAN configuration is an independent (Ad-hoc) WLAN that connects a set of computers with wireless nodes or stations (STA), which is called a Basic Service Set (BSS).
 In the most basic form, a wireless LAN connects a set of computers with wireless adapters.
 Any time two or more wireless adapters are within range of each other, they can set up an independent network, which is commonly referred to as an Ad-hoc network or Independent Basic Service Set (IBSS).
-See the following diagram of an example of an Ad-hoc wireless LAN
+The following diagram shows an example of desktop and notebook computers using wireless adapters to form an Ad-hoc wireless LAN.

-Diagram E-1 Peer-to-Peer Communication in an Ad-hoc Network
+Diagram D-1 Peer-to-Peer Communication in an Ad-hoc Network